-Christina Khimm Rosand has had a successful career as a pedagogue in the United States since 1989 when she began teaching at Queens College.
-Born in Seoul, Korea in 1953, she made her solo debut with the Seoul Philharmonic at the age of 10.
-She came to America in 1970 to study with Dorothy Delay at the Juilliard School of Music.
-In 1971, she received a full scholarship to study with Raphael Bronstein at Manhattan School of Music and won both the concerto competition at MSM and the Young Artist Competition in New York.
-To broaden her educational horizons, in 1973 she moved to Sarah Lawrence College, where Dorothy Delay continued to teach her and she earned her Bachelor of Arts degree.
-She continued her studies in 1975 with two legendary violinists, Ruggiero Ricci and Aaron Rosand.
-In 1988 she acquired a certificate to teach the Suzuki method, which enabled her to teach less advanced students.
-She has held teaching positions at the Hoff-Barthelson Music School, Music Conservatory of Westchester, Manhattan School of Music Precollege, and Mannes College.
+Christina Khimm Rosand has had a successful career as a pedagogue in the United States since 1989, when she began to teach at Queens College.
+Born in Seoul, Korea in 1953, she made her solo debut with the Seoul Philharmonic at the age of 10 and came to America in 1970 to study with Dorothy Delay at the Juilliard School.
+In 1971, she received a full scholarship to study with Raphael Bronstein at Manhattan School of Music, where she won the School’s concerto competition as well as the Young Artist Competition in New York.
+To broaden her educational horizons, she moved to Sarah Lawrence College in 1973, where she continued to study with Dorothy Delay and earned a Bachelor of Arts degree.
+She continued her studies with legendary violinists Ruggiero Ricci and Aaron Rosand, who later became her husband.
+Acquiring a certificate to teach the Suzuki method in 1988, she has held positions at the Hoff-Barthelson Music School, Music Conservatory of Westchester, Manhattan School of Music, and Mannes College.

 Manhattan School of Music Precollege faculty since 2001.